 - Attend a scholarship workshop and get some tips on how to complete a scholarship application and write an essay.

-Note: Some foundation scholarships require completion of the FAFSA to
+Note: Some foundation scholarships require completion of the FAFSA to determine eligibility.

 - Opportunities are available to incoming, re-entry, continuing and transfer students.